uofo/reverse-archaeology-content/_artifacts/2016-09-14--i-would-sneak-upstairs-to-play-bingo-with-my-aunt-lizzie-since-hers-was-on-the-only-room-with-air-conditioning.md

   the only room with air conditioning”
 image_url: >-
   https://www.flickr.com/photos/141494535@N03/29330052321/in/album-72157673225101106/
-image_caption: 'Typcial 1950s Bingo game like Mr. Dorflinger played '
+image_caption: 'Typical 1950s Bingo game like Mr. Dorflinger played '
 headline: >-
   “I would sneak upstairs to play bingo with my Aunt Lizzie since hers was on the only room with air conditioning”